ageraaniska23/Smartcontract-Voting/README.md

 # Voting Smartcontract

-Sebuah Smartcontract yang menyediakan fitur voting berdasarkan wallet dan data yang terdaftar.
+A Smartcontract that enables voting based on wallet addresses and associated registered data.

 ## PolygonScan